DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-**Example**: If you wanted to collect 25% of your sessions using Browser and 25% sessions using the Session Replay RUM option:
+For example, to collect 25% of your sessions using the Browser RUM option and 25% of your sessions using the Session Replay RUM option:

 ```
 datadogRum.init({